DuongMinhLong/scalping_15m/README.md

 ```

 If the key is missing or the request fails, the bot will continue
-operating but the `events` section of the payload will be empty.
+operating but the `events` and `news` sections of the payload will be
+empty.